-- "LuxTrust LCP Server" Certificates: SSL TLS compliant ETSI TS 102 042 [5] LCP Certificate not on SSCD Hardware token, with creation of the keys by the Subscriber, 1024-bit or 2048-bit key size, one (1), three (3) or five (5) years validity, and with a key usage limited to digital signature (authentication), key and data encryption. - "LuxTrust LCP Code Signing" Certificates: ETSI TS 102 042 [5] LCP compliant Certificate not on SSCD Hardware token, with creation of the keys by the Subscriber, 1024-bit or 2048-bit key size, one (1), three (3) or five (5) years validity, and with a key usage limited to digital signature (authentication) to the exclusion of electronic signature.
+"LuxTrust LCP Server" Certificates: SSL - TLS compliant ETSI TS 102 042 [5] LCP Certificate not on SSCD Hardware token, with creation of the keys by the Subscriber, 1024-bit key size for one (1) year, or 2048-bit key size for one (1) or three (3) years validity, and with a key usage limited to digital signature (authentication), key and data encryption.

+"LuxTrust LCP Code Signing" Certificates: ETSI TS 102 042 [5] LCP compliant Certificate not on SSCD Hardware token, with creation of the keys by the Subscriber, 2048-bit key size, one (1) or three (3) years validity, and with a key usage limited to digital signature (authentication) to the exclusion of electronic signature.